What Is a Platform Bed?

 - Who struggles to get into or out of bed

-When shopping for a bedframe, be sure to check your warranty and review the manufacturer’s instructions.
+When shopping for a bed frame, be sure to check your warranty and review the manufacturer’s instructions.
 Some mattresses will last longer when used with a boxspring, or without one.
 Others will only be covered under warranty when using specific types of foundations.
+Before shopping for a new bed frame, be sure to check out our list of the best mattresses for a platform bed.

 Bed designs are about both function and fashion.
 When it comes to platform beds, the first draw for most consumers is their contemporary style.
 They offer a modern, sleek appearance that goes well with present-day interior design trends.
 Fewer people realize that different mattresses perform best with different support structures.
 Platform beds are primarily built for latex and memory foam mattresses.
 Innerspring mattresses usually require a boxspring for optimal performance and pair well with traditional bed frames.
 Regardless, both options provide a solid base for your mattress.